columbia-it/django-jsonapi-training/docs/oauth2.md

 integration might perform an unlimited number of calls per second ("Gold" SLA).

 Use of SLA scopes is our primary means of *binding* a particular Client to a specific Resource Server;
-the Client is registered in the AS with permission to request the given RS SLA Scope.
+the Client is registered in the AS with permission to request the given RS SLA Scope[^1].
 This further requires that the RS confirm that scope is present in the Access Token when it [introspects](#register-resource-server-for-token-introspection) it.
 (This is comparable and an alternative to the use of an [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).)

+[^1]:
+    django-oauth-toolkit (DOT) does not currently allow a given client (called an _application_) to be restricted to which scopes it can request.
+Our Columbia AS does have this feature.

 ### Authentication Selector Scopes